0xPolygonHermez/zkevm-techdocs/README.md

 # zkevm-techdocs

 ## General info
-This repository contains technical documents about the different aspects of the Polygon zk-EVM.
+This repository contains slides, system description documents and technical specification documents about the different aspects of the Polygon zkEVM.

+## Slides
+- Some concepts that are recommended to understand the zkEVM are [here](./slides/zkevm-concepts.pdf).

+## System description documents (knowledge layer)

-## Content
+## Technical Specification documents
 Currently there are the following documents (the order is valid for linear reading):
 - trustless-l2-state-management:
   This document describes the layer one infrastructure designed to ensure the security and reliability of the layer two state transitions of the Polygon zkEVM.